physionetchallenges/physionetchallenges.github.io/2026/submissions/index.md

 If you have trouble running your code, then please try the following steps in the [Python example code](https://github.com/physionetchallenges/python-example-2025.git).

 ### <a name="faq"></a>FAQ

-__What computational resources will my entry have?__

-We are using a [`g4dn.4xlarge` instance](https://aws.amazon.com/ec2/instance-types/g4/) on AWS or a comparable environment to run your code.
-It has 16 vCPUs, 64 GB RAM (60 GB available to your code), 100 GB of local storage (in addition to the data), and an optional [NVIDIA T4 GPU](https://www.nvidia.com/en-us/data-center/tesla-t4/).

-For training your model on the training set, we impose a 72 hour time limit on the training set.
-For running your trained model on the validation set, we impose a 24 hour time limit.
-For running your trained model on the test set, we impose a similar limit as the validation set, but with more time for more records, e.g., 48 hours if the test set is twice the size of the validation set.

 __How do I install Docker?__